Argivist/Human-Development-Index-Prediction-/README.md

 ## Description

 ### App.py
 - Utilizes Streamlit for a user-friendly interface.
+To use the web application, Navigate to your IDE's terminal and run `python -m streamlit run App.py`.
+Ensure your terminal path is that of the file path.
 - Loads predicted index data for countries and predicts HDI based on user inputs.
 - Visualizes HDI trends over the years for selected countries.